EliLauwers/assignment4/output_assignment4.md

     other unique purposes).
 Rule E3 states that none of the 7 other purposes can be linked to the ‘Screening’ purpose for `dp`.
 So when `dp` takes a value of ‘Screening’, the `cp` must do so too.
-2. E12: The `dst` attribute can take on two potential values.
+2. E12: The `dst` attribute (so not the `cst` attribute) can take on two potential values.
 The `stni` attribute is used to further specify the ‘non interventional’ value for the `dst` attribute.
 When the `dst` attribute takes on the value of ‘interventional’, the `stni` should take on the value of ‘N/A’.
-It means that a valid pattern is `cst`: Interventional, `dst`: Interventional, `stni`: N/A. Edit rule E12 makes this a bit more concrete.
-The rule states that whenever `cst` takes on a value of ‘Interventional’, the `stni` attribute cannot take on any other value than the value of ‘N/A’.
+It means that a valid pattern is `cst`: Interventional, `dst`: Interventional, `stni`:
+    N/A. Edit rule E12 makes this a bit more concrete.
+The rule states that whenever `cst` takes on a value of ‘Interventional’, the `stni` attribute cannot take on any other value than the value of ‘N/A’, as `cst`: Interventional implies that ctgov indicates a non-observational study, so drks should not use `stni` to specify an observational study.
 3. E16: the `stni` and `om` attributes further specify observational studies (From the `cst` and `dst` attributes, we know that observational is equivalent to non-interventional).
-Edit rule E16 states that whenever the `stni` attribute indicates a interventional study instead of a non-interventional one, the `om` attribute should not indicate a further specification of an observational study.
+Edit rule E16 states that whenever the `stni` attribute indicates a non-interventional study instead of an interventional one, the `om` attribute should also indicate a further specification of an observational study.
 It does so by implying that `stni`:‘N/A’ can only be coupled with `om`:‘N/A’ and not with any of the 7 other specifications of observational studies.

 <!-- -->